Keanu Taylor: 2022–2023

 Keanu returns to Walford two years later, determined to reconnect with his son Albie (Arthur Gentleman), but his efforts receive resistance from Sharon and threats from Phil.
 While feigning allegiance to DI Samantha Keeble (Alison Newman) to help Phil dismantle her vendetta, Keanu's past affair with Phil's sister Sam (Kim Medcalf) comes to light, prompting Phil to order that he leave Walford.
 After Keanu aids in thwarting Keeble's revenge plot, he negotiates his way back into the Square.
 He rekindles his relationship with Sharon, and they get engaged.
 Financial pressures push Keanu into doing criminal activities with Ravi Gulati (Aaron Thiara), but he gets caught while supplying marijuana and is arrested.
 Sharon soon bails him out.
 Lisa Fowler (Lucy Benjamin) returns with Keanu and Louise's daughter, Peggy Taylor, revealing that Louise has been struggling with addiction issues and blackmails Keanu by allowing him to see Peggy in exchange for money.

 When his relationship with Sharon begins to strain, and in a desperate bid to assert his parental rights, Keanu and Karen kidnap Albie and stage a ransom demand, though Albie is ultimately returned unharmed.
 The truth behind the abduction is uncovered, and Karen takes the blame to shield her son.
 However, Phil demands repayment for the ransom money, deepening Keanu's financial troubles.
 On Christmas Day 2023, his half sister Bernadette (Clair Norris) reveals Keanu's role in the kidnapping, disrupting his wedding to Sharon.
 In the ensuing confrontation, Sharon stuns everyone by revealing that Albie is actually Phil's son.
 Later, in The Queen Victoria, an enraged Keanu becomes violent and attempts to strangle Sharon, only to be fatally stabbed with a meat thermometer by Linda during the altercation.
 The women involved – Sharon, Linda, Denise Fox (Diane Parish), Kathy Cotton (Gillian Taylforth), Stacey Slater (Lacey Turner), and Suki Panesar (Balvinder Sopal) – decide to hide Keanu's body under the floorboards of the Bridge Street Café.
 While her mental health declines, Denise envisions Keanu staring at her before his body is discovered four months later by Bernadette.
+Karen returns for his funeral and visits Dean Wicks (Matt Di Angelo) in prison, who has been framed by the women for Keanu's murder.
+Later, Suki's abusive ex-husband, Nish Panesar (Navin Chowdhry) falsely confesses to Keanu's murder.
+Although he is incarcerated for the crime, he escapes prison, but is killed by Ravi on New Year's Day 2025.